-One of the most common questions that people have when they are interested in selling online is where they should set up shop to sell their items.
-While there are several other online platforms to choose from, most people debate whether to choose Etsy or eBay for their work at home business of reselling.
+One of the most common questions that people have, when they are interested in selling online, is where they should set up shop to sell their items.
+While there are several other online platforms to choose from, most people debate whether to pick Etsy or eBay for their work-at-home business of reselling.

 eBay is very well known for the array of unique and rare to popular items for sale on their site.
 If someone is looking for a deal, they are most likely going to check eBay for the item in question first.

 On the other side of the ring, there is another favorable haven for sellers: Etsy.
 Etsy isn’t just a spot for crafters to sell their handmade items.
 There are plenty of Etsy shops booming in the vintage or craft supplies businesses as well.